-Heat the olive oil (or melt the lard) in a large pan and brown the chicken on both sides over very high heat.
+- Heat the lard in a large pan and brown the chicken on both sides over very high heat.
 You want to get some good colour on it, without burning them.
 It is also not necessary to cook them all the way through, as that will happen in the oven later.
 Remove the chicken pieces from the heat and set aside.

 Nutritional Information per serving (1 large stuffed breast)

 Eggs (may be found in some brands of cream cheese - check label)